What are my rights?

 for a product or service you buy at home: for any direct sales contract, where you buy something in person at a place other than the seller’s permanent place of business, you have a cooling-off period of 10 days after you receive a copy of the contract

-to join a fitness club or yoga studio: for any continuing service contract, where you receive services on an ongoing basis, you have a cooling-off period of 10 days after you receive a copy of the contract
+to join a fitness club or yoga studio: for any continuing services contract, where you receive services on an ongoing basis, you have a cooling-off period of 10 days after you receive a copy of the contract

 for cellphone service: when signing a cellphone contract, you have a cooling-off period of 15 days after your cellphone service begins